Vaccinium corymbosum 'Spartan'

 Features & Attributes

 Spartan Blueberry features dainty clusters of white bell-shaped flowers hanging below the branches in mid spring, which emerge from distinctive red flower buds.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The glossy oval leaves turn an outstanding orange in the fall.
 It features an abundance of magnificent blue berries in early summer.
 The smooth tan bark adds an interesting dimension to the landscape.

 This is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
 This is a relatively low maintenance plant, and usually looks its best without pruning, although it will tolerate pruning.
 It is a good choice for attracting birds to your yard.
 It has no significant negative characteristics.